 FAQs & Policies

-- What kinds of camps do you offer?
+- What kinds of camps are available?

 - When can I view and register for camps?

-- What are the hours of camps and activities?
+- What are the dates for camps?

 - Where are your camps located?

 - Do you offer before and after care?

 - When and where do I drop off and pick up my child for camp?

 - What clothing or equipment should my camper bring?

 - Do you provide lunch for my child?

 - My child attends Hill Learning Center.
 Do you partner with them to accommodate DA Summer camps?